-As a result, since his parents cannot cover the insurance, Vincent gets overprotected as a child.
+As a result, since his parents cannot cover the insurance, Vincent gets over-protected as a child.
 He can also forget his dream job as a space-man at Gattaca Aerospace Corporation, at least if society gets to decide.

 Can employers and insurance companies abuse your genetic code in real life?

-Needless to say, but your DNA is unique.
+Your DNA is unique.
 Sure, I toned it down a bit in the previous section, but I never claimed that your DNA and genes are unimportant to life.
 On the contrary, your DNA contains valuable information about your identity and predispositions that can be abused by other parties – easily.

 But are these scenarios realistic?